deanwampler/deanwampler.github.io/photography/index.md

 		target="_flickr">Orion Rising Over The Haystack, Wind River Range, Wyoming</a>, © 2022, Dean Wampler
 </div>

 This website's <a href="https://www.flickr.com/photos/deanwampler/15905693911/in/album-72157649110558517/" target="_flickr">background image is Mount Evans and Mount Bierstadt from Guanella Pass in Colorado</a>.
-More recently, I've explored time lapses, plus macro and product photography.
+More recently, While I mostly photograph landscapes, recently I have explored timelapse, macro, and product photography.

 My photos can be found at these websites:
 * <a href="https://www.flickr.com/photos/deanwampler/" target="_flickr">Flickr</a>